Far Longer than Forever: Context

 It is sung within the context of the film as a love song, and again performed over the credits as an RnB ballad by Regina Belle and Jeffrey Osborne.
 In the 1994 animated film, the song was performed by vocalists, Liz Callaway, as the singing voice of Princess Odette, and Howard McGillin, as the speaking and singing voice of Prince Derek.
 In the closing credits, a popular rendition of the song was performed by renowned R&B recording artists, Regina Belle and Jeffrey Osborne.
 Michelle Nicastro and Kenneth Cope sing a reprise of the song in the 1997 sequel The Swan Princess: Escape from Castle Mountain.

 The lyrics of the song revolve around the bond between two lovers who, although they are far apart, have faith that their love would eventually draw them together once again.
-In the film version, Princess Odette and Prince Derek are pledging their love for each other, despite the fact that distance and circumstances separate them.
+In the film version, Princess Odette and Prince Derek are pledging their eternal love for each other, despite the fact that distance and circumstances separate them.
 However, they truly believe that their love shared could overcome any barrier.